 LMDC maintains a staff and office space to carry out its planning and community development activities, including general management, oversight, monitoring and coordination.
-During the 1st quarter of 2013, staff executed new subrecipient agreements with government and not-for-profit entities to carry out the Community and Cultural Enhancement Program, continued its oversight and monitoring existing agreements, and processed payments.
-Staff also worked to execute new agreements related to the World Trade Center Performing Arts Center.
+During the 2nd quarter of 2013, the LMDC Board authorized a fiscal year 2013-2014 operating budget which will provide for staff and operating expenses through March 31, 2014.
+Staff executed new subrecipient agreements with government and not-for-profit entities to carry out the Community and Cultural Enhancement Program, continued its oversight and monitoring existing agreements, and processed payments.